 Hala Sakakini (b.
 June 7, 1924, in the Old City of Jerusalem) was a Palestinian educator and writer.
-She wrote Jerusalem and I: A Personal Record, a vivid narrative recounting her family’s exile from their beloved city of Jerusalem due to the Nakba (Catastrophe) of 1948.
+She wrote Jerusalem and I: A Personal Record, a vivid narrative recounting her family’s exile from their beloved city of Jerusalem due to the 1948 Nakba.

 Daughter of Jerusalem